tomaszkubacki/kafka_redis_store/docs/kafka_streams_tutorial.md

 Kafka streams is a Java library to process data from Kafka topics and save data to kafka topics

+### Why use Kafka Streams ?

+Kafka streams and dataflow programming has several advantages when used for stream processing.

+1) easy to reason: It's easy to reason about program represented as directed graph, no need to track complicated "if logic" to track data flow.
+ Source and sink can be easily identified.
+Easy to reason about each step, where data can be enriched, transformed and send to sink.
+2) easy to visualize: Directed graphs are easy to visualize and easy to communicate with non-technicals
+3) easy to parallelize: Kafka streams contains abstractions helping create processing templates which are easy to parallelize

 ```mermaid
 flowchart TB
     subgraph Java application